Corporate governance in Techstep

 The Board has appointed a remuneration committee under management of a board member which provides recommendations regarding salary and other benefits to the company’s executive management.
 The CEO's total compensation and any adjustments thereto, is first reviewed by the remuneration committee and then approved by the Board.
 The Board considers CEO compensation each year.
 The compensation of the other members of the executive management, including adjustments of these, are agreed between the CEO and the respective manager in consultation with the chairman of the Board.

-The Board of Directors has established an audit committee, currently consisting of the following two members:
+The Board of Directors has established an audit committee, which currently consists of

 - Ingrid Leisner